-The rest of the paper is as follows: Section 2 motivates the need for a CAP-oriented design methodology by means of an example.
+The rest of this work is structured as follows: Section 2 motivates the need for a CAP-oriented design methodology by means of an example.
 Section 3 discusses the CAP theorem in more detail and presents the proposed application design methodology.
 Section 4 shows how the methodology can be realized in practice, while Section 5 discusses validation.
 Finally, Section 6 summarizes the related work, before providing some conclusions and possible future directions in Section 7.